 When choosing car insurance, it’s essential to know the types of coverage available so you can tailor it to your needs.
 Each type serves a unique purpose, and understanding them can help you make informed decisions:

 - Liability Insurance: Picture this: You accidentally bump into another car at a traffic light, causing some damage.
 Here’s where Liability Insurance steps in.
-It covers the costs of the damages you inflict on others, whether it’s to their vehicle, property, or any medical bills resulting from the accident.
+It covers the costs of the damages you inflict on others, whether to their vehicle, property, or any medical bills resulting from the accident.
 Most states mandate this coverage as it ensures that victims of car accidents receive compensation, even if the at-fault driver cannot afford to pay out of pocket.

 3. Unraveling the Factors that Influence Quotes